uploadcare/uploadcare-widget-tab-effects/README.md

 ### NPM

+Get Effects Tab:

 ```
 npm i uploadcare-widget-tab-effects --save
 ```

-Import Effects Tab in your module,
+And then import it in your module:

 ```javascript
 import uploadcareTabEffects from 'uploadcare-widget-tab-effects'